-As we’re racing toward the end of the year, thinking about how it went and planning for next year in between managing packed holiday schedules, I keep thinking about a story one of my clients told me a few weeks ago.
+As we’re racing toward the end of the year, thinking about how it went and planning for next year while still pushing toward 2017 goals, I keep thinking about a story one of my clients told me a few weeks ago.

-It took her 60 client sessions to hit her 2014 total, and only 30 to hit the same number in 2015.
+It took her 60 client sessions to hit her last year total, and only 30 to hit the same number this year.
 Let me say that another way:

 She earned the same amount but did only half as much work.

-All because she adjusted her pricing at the start of 2015.
+All because she adjusted her pricing at the start of this year.
 Sure, she was nervous about it.
 Who isn’t in that situation?

 All because her Hustle-to-Chill Ratio was dialed in just right.